kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 #### Beta

 - Enabled by default with default value of 1 with upgrade downgrade tested at least manually.
+- Additional e2e tests listed in the test plan should be added.
+- No critical bugs reported and no bad feedbacks collected.

 ### Upgrade / Downgrade Strategy